kzawisto/ai-note-helper/README.md

 - OpenAI or OpenAI compatible API key, or GPU for local LLM inference.

 Usage:
-- Copy some text and press ctrl+space to invoke helper window.
+- Copy some text and press ctrl+B to invoke helper window.

 Credits:
 - Code & ideas borrowed from @beratcnm https://github.com/beratcnm/local-intelligence